ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

 4. Push all changes to your remote branch.

-After these four steps, you're good to go and have 2 options:
+After these four steps, you're good to go and have two options:

 1. Open a PR in your repository and let the workflow run an initial spell check.
 Then fix the misspelled words, or follow the guide in [What to do when CSpell flags a correct word](#what-to-do-when-cspell-flags-a-correct-word).
 2. [Run the initial spell check locally](#run-the-spell-check-locally)